NHL on NBC: Teams featured

 Regular-season NHL telecasts on NBC itself usually only feature U.S.-based teams.
 During the Stanley Cup playoffs, broadcasting a game involving a Canadian team might be unavoidable.
 NBC has the first choice of games and times on its scheduled broadcast dates.
 The Canadian broadcasters (currently CBC and Sportsnet) are required to adjust accordingly during the playoffs, even though their rights fee is three times as high as NBC's.

 There have been a few exceptions to this policy since 2006; in 2008, the Montreal Canadiens became the first Canadian team featured on the NHL on NBC during the regular season (NBC Sports' Dick Ebersol was rumored to have specifically wanted to do a game from Montreal at some point).
 The Canadiens played the New York Rangers on February 3.
 The 2014 NHL Winter Classic also featured a Canadian team, the Toronto Maple Leafs, up against the Detroit Red Wings at Michigan Stadium.
 Due to the revamp of the league's conferences and divisions that season, the cross-border rivalry had become an interdivisional one with the Wings' move to the Eastern Conference.
-The 2016 NHL Winter Classic had the Montreal Canadiens facing the Boston Bruins in Foxboro, Massachusetts.
+The 2016 NHL Winter Classic had the Montreal Canadiens and Boston Bruins in Foxboro, Massachusetts.
 The Boston/Montreal rivalry is generally considered the fiercest in the NHL; in fact, there were rumblings that if Montreal were not Boston's opponent in the 2016 Classic that Boston would relinquish the game.
 NBCSN will occasionally feature Canadian teams during the regular season, but primarily only the Canadiens and the Maple Leafs, and only if they are playing a U.S.-based team.